How Much Does a Reverse Osmosis Water Filter System Cost in 2025?

 Efficiency

-Reverse osmosis systems measure efficiency in how quickly filtered water is produced and how much water is lost during the process.
-New high-efficiency systems have a one-to-one ratio, with one gallon of waste per filtered gallon.
-Less efficient systems can produce up to four gallons of water per gallon of filtered water produced.
+Reverse osmosis systems measure efficiency by how quickly filtered water is produced and how much water is lost during the process.
+New high-efficiency systems have a 1-to-1 ratio, with 1 gallon of waste per filtered gallon.
+Less efficient systems can waste up to 4 gallons of water per gallon of filtered water produced.
 You can expect to pay up to $300 more for a high-efficiency system.

 Number of Stages